Code-Institute-Submissions/stickandbindle/README.md

 #### Site User
 1. Recognise that Stick and Bindle is a travel website and to understand clearly what services they can provide to me.

-        a.
-The user will be met with a visual representation of the site when they view the main hero image which captures the essence of a classic roadtrip.
+    * The user will be met with a visual representation of the site when they view the main hero image which captures the essence of a classic roadtrip.
-        b.
-For further clarification, the content of the home page addresses who the company is and what service they provide.
+    * For further clarification, the content of the home page addresses who the company is and what service they provide.

 2. Feel confident regarding the legitimacy of the website by reading the reviews of previous customers and learn more about the company through their other social media platforms.

-        a.
-The user will be able to find links to facebook, twitter and instagram in the footer section of each page.
+    * The user will be able to find links to facebook, twitter and instagram in the footer section of each page.
 This is where a user would normally look for these links.
-        b.
-There are also 3 customer testimonials on the contact page so interested users are given extra validation when thinking of connecting with the company.
+    * There are also 3 customer testimonials on the contact page so interested users are given extra validation when thinking of connecting with the company.

 3. Easily able to contact the company if i have further questions regarding one of their available trips or if I'm interested in making a booking.

-        a.
-The Contact page is easily seen on the navigation bar.
+    * The Contact page is easily seen on the navigation bar.
 Upon entering the Contact page, the user is greeted with a contact form for contacting the company.
-        b.
-The form has been tested to ensure no field can be left blank when attempting to click the submit button.
+    * The form has been tested to ensure no field can be left blank when attempting to click the submit button.
 If a user does so, the browser will prompt them to enter the required information.

 4. Easily view the different destinations and activities on offer and short descriptions on each one to decide which trip appeals to me.

-        a.
-The user will be able to find the Trips page on the navigation bar.
+    * The user will be able to find the Trips page on the navigation bar.
-        b.
-There is also a call-to-action button on the home page labelled "Browse Destinations" which will take them to the Trips page.
+    * There is also a call-to-action button on the home page labelled "Browse Destinations" which will take them to the Trips page.
-        c.
-When they reach the Trips page, they will have four cards for their respective tours.
+    * When they reach the Trips page, they will have four cards for their respective tours.
 Each card links to a different section of the page with more information.

 #### Site Owner
 1. To ensure my website is on standard with the websites of competitors in the travel industry.

-        a.
-While this is subjective, I feel the design and features with respect to the scope of this project have matched those of the competitors such as Lupine Travel and Young Pioneer Tours.
+    * While this is subjective, I feel the design and features with respect to the scope of this project have matched those of the competitors such as Lupine Travel and Young Pioneer Tours.

 2. I want to display vivid imagery in order to instil curiousity and excitement in site users around the trips we provide.

-        a.
-Large animated hero image on the home page.
+    * Large animated hero image on the home page.
-        b.
-Full screen width background images for each destination on the Trips page (when viewed on larger screens).
+    * Full screen width background images for each destination on the Trips page (when viewed on larger screens).
-        c.
-A collection of nine images on the gallery page.
+    * A collection of nine images on the gallery page.

 3. As a newly founded company to promote our brand throughout the site.

-        a.
-Company logo created in the Adobe Creative Suite and displayed at the center of the navigation bar on large screens and on the left of the mobile navigation bar.
+    * Company logo created in the Adobe Creative Suite and displayed at the center of the navigation bar on large screens and on the left of the mobile navigation bar.
-        b.
-The logo is also featured inside the footer of each page.
+    * The logo is also featured inside the footer of each page.

 4. To ensure the website is responsive and maintains its visual appeal on desktops, laptops, tablets and mobile phones.

-    a.
-Tested using Google Dev tools and responsinator.
+    * Tested using Google Dev tools and responsinator.
 Website efficently scales up and down according to screen size.

 ### Further Testing